Road To The Dome: LHSAA Class 2A Quarterfinals Preview

-24 teams are down and there are 8 more teams left to go.
-All 8 teams have their own strengths and weaknesses, but they all have one goal in mind.
-That is to be one of nine teams in the end holding a state championship trophy in the Mercedes-Benz Superdome with the Queen smash hit “We Are the Champions” playing in the background.
+16 teams are down and there are eight more teams left to go.
+All eight teams have their own strengths and weaknesses, but they all have one goal in mind.
+That is to be one of nine teams in the end holding a state championship trophy.
 For Louisiana football fans, this is the most wonderful time of the year.
 It is our version of “March Madness”.
-This year, we got you covered as for the next couple of weeks, we will go through all of the matchups from 1A all the way to 5A each and every week leading up to the All-State Sugar Bowl/LHSAA Prep Classic from December 6th-8th.
-Louisiana Football Magazine’s expert Lee Brecheen has seen all of these teams play and gives his insight on which teams will survive and continue their march to the Superdome.
-Today, we preview the Class 2A public division quarterfinal playoff matchups.
+This year, we got you covered as for the next couple of weeks, we will go through all of the matchups from 1A all the way to 5A each and every week leading up to the All-State Sugar Bowl/LHSAA Prep Classic from December 13th-14th.
+Louisiana Football Magazine’s recruiting expert Lee Brecheen and editor Jace LeJeune give their picks on which teams will survive and continue their march to the Super Dome.
+Today, we preview the Class 2A Quarterfinal matchups.

 Jace’s Pick: Many